tchow8/finrem-ccd-e2e-tests/README.md

 ## Purpose

-This service is to help people to run End2End Journey Tests .
+This service is to help people to run End2End Journey Tests.

 ## Getting Started